 On November 29, 2021, the AUC enforcement branch filed an application with the AUC recommending an enforcement proceeding be initiated.
 A proceeding was commenced to determine whether ATCO Electric Transmission failed to comply with AUC decisions and enactments under the AUC's jurisdiction with respect to a sole source contract for the Jasper interconnection project and the actions leading up to and including the filing of the 2018-2020 Deferral Account Application.
-The proceeding also includes a determination of any future remedies that may be required.

 The AUC enforcement branch and ATCO Electric Transmission commenced settlement discussions in January 2022.
 On March 18, 2022, the AUC enforcement branch and ATCO Electric Transmission concluded discussions and notified the AUC that the parties had reached a settlement on all matters.
-On April 14, 2022, the settlement was filed with the AUC, reflecting an agreed administrative penalty of \$31 million, a commitment to amend the ongoing Deferral Account application to ensure the estimated \$11 million of additional rate base remains excluded from customer rates, and the implementation of revised practices and policies.
-The AUC is currently determining the next process steps.
-In the fourth quarter of 2021 and first quarter of 2022, the Company recognized costs of \$14 million and \$27 million (after-tax), respectively, related to the potential outcome of the proceeding.
+On April 14, 2022, the AUC Enforcement branch and ATCO Electric Transmission filed the settlement with the AUC, which reflected an agreed administrative penalty of \$31 million, a commitment to amend the ongoing Deferral Account application to ensure the estimated \$11 million of additional rate base remains excluded from customer rates, and the implementation of revised practices and policies.
+On June 29, 2022, the AUC issued its decision approving the settlement in its entirety.
+In the fourth quarter of 2021 and first quarter of 2022, the Company recognized costs of \$14 million and \$27 million (aftertax), respectively, related to the proceeding.